Design and Technology at Bolder

 The aims of the Design and Technology Curriculum

-The aims of the Design and Technology curriculum are to enable our students to:
+The Design and Technology curriculum aims to:

 - Design and make products that solve real and relevant problems.